SKH-TMS/ProjectManagerProfile-and-CreateProject/README.md

 ## Changes

 1. In this version I have renamed the Attributes of the Project so they can be easily read by eveyone.
+2. I also Added the ProjectID attribute to the Model of Project(Its functionality is similer to the ID of the User)

 ## Make it work